 When you look at the longer time period shown by the above table, the picture looks similar as well.
 Anyways, one comparable takeaway is that, in every metropolitan city, the petrol price has consistently gone up at the same rate in the last one and half decades.
 (Note: You can find the latest prices of petrol in India here).

-Diesel Price history in India:
+Diesel Price History in India:

 Now, let us talk about the historical prices of diesel per liter in India.
 Here is a short-term view of diesel prices in the four Indian metropolitan cities:

-The table given above shows that in the last few months of 2018, the diesel prices first have gone up and then they showed consolidation at the beginning of November.
+The table given above shows that in the last few months of 2018, diesel prices first have gone up and then they showed consolidation at the beginning of November.